multekedir/Prayer-Time-Display-2/README.md

 # Prayer-Time-Display-2

-PrayerTime Display is a Web app used to display prayertimes on big screen using http://praytimes.org/code.
+PrayerTime Display is a web app used to display prayertimes on big screen using http://praytimes.org/code.

 ## Features